SHUBHHAM-0712/Polar-Codes-and-its-working/README.md

 - Shannon’s Channel Capacity Theorem
 - Modern optimizations from IEEE papers and arXiv preprints

-A full list of citations is included in the original PDF report.
+A full list of citations is included in the original PDF report